opulencephp/docs/nosql.md

 ```

 <h4 id="predis">Predis</h4>
-**Predis** is a popular Redis client PHP library with the ability to create customized Redis commands.  `RDevPredis` extends Predis and gives you the added feature of *type mappers* and compatibility with `Server` objects.
+<a href="https://github.com/nrk/predis" target="_blank">Predis</a> is a popular Redis client PHP library with the ability to create customized Redis commands.  `RDevPredis` extends Predis and gives you the added feature of *type mappers* and compatibility with `Server` objects.
 To use one, simply:
 ```php
 use RDev\Databases\NoSQL\Redis;